-Submit Session Proposals for the 2014 ICE Exchange
+Submit Session Proposals for the ICE Exchange Conference

-ICE is currently accepting proposals for 3 different session types:
+ICE will accept proposals for at least 3 different session types:

 - Concurrent sessions (full length presentations at 60 or 90 minute lengths)